Allen K. Briggs Memorial Scholarship

 require further investigation.
 Initially, they were disabled

-owing to pkgsrc setting FORTIFY_SOURCE
+owing to pkgsrc setting FORTIFY_SOURCE which is a macro that

 provides support for detecting buffer overflows.
 In pkgsrc, the

-packages honor PKGSRC_USE_FORTIFY
+wip/wine* packages honor PKGSRC_USE_FORTIFY variable passing

-macro accordingly.
+_FORTIFY_SOURCE macro accordingly.
 Programs compiled with

-substitute wrappers for commonly used libc
+FORTIFY_SOURCE substitute wrappers for commonly used libc

 functions that don't do bounds checking regularly, but could in some